diku-dk/futhark-website/blog/2019-06-22-futhark-on-nvidia-jetson.rst

 I recently got my hands on an `NVIDIA Jetson Nano
 <https://developer.nvidia.com/embedded/jetson-nano-developer-kit>`_,
-which NVIDIA describes as "a small, powerful computer that lets you run multiple neural networks in parallel".
-In practice, it's a lot like a souped-up Raspberry Pi, with a quad-core ARM CPU, a 128-core Maxwell-based NVIDIA GPU, and 4GiB of RAM, and a power consumption of 5W.
+which NVIDIA describes as *"a small, powerful computer that lets you run multiple neural networks in parallel"*.
+In practice, it resembles a souped-up Raspberry Pi, with a quad-core ARM CPU, a 128-core Maxwell-based NVIDIA GPU, 4GiB of RAM, and a power consumption of 5W.
 Quite slow compared to a real computer, but fast enough that you can do interesting things with it.
 Some people are using them for `self-driving cars